Page Designer

 In this banner script file, named banner.js, the context object that is passed to the render function is of type dw.experience.ComponentScriptContext.
 It provides access to:

-Each attribute in the meta definition file for a component type has a type assigned to it.
-The attribute's type determines how the merchant sets its value in the Page Designer visual editor.
-For example, an attribute of type file displays a file selection modal window that the merchant can use to browse the library files.
-An attribute of type enum displays a single select box where the merchant chooses one of the allowed values.
+Each attribute in the meta definition file has an assigned type.
+The type determines how merchants set the value in the visual editor.
+For example, a file type displays a file selection modal for browsing library files.
+An enum type displays a single select box for choosing from allowed values.

 This table describes the type options for component attributes and how those options are displayed in the Page Designer visual editor.